 “deputy registrar” means a deputy registrar appointed under the Act section 16(1);

+“enforcement officer” has the meaning given to that term in the Civil Judgments Enforcement Act 2004 section 3;

 “Form”, if followed by a number, means the form of that number in Schedule 2 completed in accordance with these regulations;

 “prosecution notice” has the meaning given to that term in the Criminal Procedure Act 2004 section 3(1).

+[Regulation 3 amended in Gazette 23 Jun 2006 p.
+2182.]

 4. Fees to be charged

 (1) Subject to the provisions of these regulations, the fees specified in Schedule 1 are to be charged in respect of the matters referred to in the Act section 53 in relation to which they are applicable.